oscdoctest/Qi-Docs/docs/Qi_Types.rst

 you define QiTypes to describe the kinds of data you want to store, then you create QiStreams that are associated with your QiTypes.

-A QiType consists of one or more properties that can be a simple atomic type (such as an integer) or can be a complex type, such as another QiType.
-You can create a complex type by adding a QiType as a property of another QiType; in this case, note that it is not necessary to first post the nested QiType to Qi.
+A QiType consists of one or more QiTypeProperties that can be a simple atomic type (such as an integer) or can be a complex type, represented as another QiType.
+You can create a nested type by adding a QiType as a property of another QiType; in this case, note that it is not necessary to first post the nested QiType to Qi.
 In other words, the nested QiType is not required to exist in Qi as a standalone type before it is posted as part of a nested type.